dolittle/DotNET.Common/Documentation/CodeAnalysis/Analyzers/_index.md

 | [DL0008](./DL0008.md) | ExceptionShouldBeSpecific |

-Due to some rules in the standard analyzers from Microsoft being marked as *hidden*, we've created wrappers for the following as we see them as important enough to break the build.
+Due to some rules in the standard analyzers from Microsoft being marked as *hidden* and as a consequence is not possible to enable during build, we've created wrappers for the following.

 | Id | Title |
 | -- | ----- |